selked/scrivenR/README.md

 This is the function you want if you are starting with a video file, and you need a transcription of the audio.
 FFmpeg allows us to cleanly extract the audio and convert it to our required format with a single command, so we can do this pretty easily.

 The only argument for this function is a character vector of file names.
 I typically set my working directory to the file containing my videos, and then just provide the output of `list.files()`.
-You can have other files in this directory, as the function will filter files according to common video-format extensions, but make sure that any video in the directory is one that you want to have audio extracted from.
+You can have other files in this directory, as the function will filter files according to common video-format extensions, but make sure that any video in the directory is one from which you want to have audio extracted.

 This function will output an audio file for each video in your working directory, and the file naming convention is `originalFileName_converted.wav`.

-**Accepted file formats:** - .mkv - .mp4 - .avi - .mpeg
+**Accepted file formats:**
+-   .mkv
+-   .mp4
+-   .avi
+-   .mpeg

 ```{r, eval=FALSE}
 setwd("C:/username/Desktop/video_files")